gitgitgogogo/CF_firmware_pathfollowing/README.md

 tb build
 ```

-After you make the 'bin', you can download the file using "crazyflie client"
+After you make the 'bin', you can download the file using "crazyflie client".

 The Crazyflie PYthon client can be downloaded from the below.
 (https://www.bitcraze.io/download/)